NewSigma/Physica/doc/CRCoro.md

 }
 ```

-Unfortunately, the above code cannot be compiled.
+Unfortunately, the above code does not compile.
 This is because the C++ standard prohibits the `return` keyword and coroutine keywords from appearing in the same function.
-For migrating such functions, we have no choice but to adopt a compromise approach.
+For migrating such functions, we have no choice but to adopt a compromise — there are simply too many of them.
 This paper proposes a non-intrusive paradigm that combines the Curiously Recurring Template Pattern (CRTP) and coroutines in an attempt to solve this problem.

 ## Implementation

 The core design philosophy of *curiously recurring coroutine* is to require ordinary functions to be transformed into a trivial coroutine with zero or low overhead (relying on compiler optimizations), with minimal code as follows: